kbsezginel/thermof/README.md

 ```
 thermof_write myMOF.cif
 ```
-This would create a directory (`myMOF`) in the same directory as the cif file containing LAMMPS input files.
+This would create a directory, `myMOF`, containing LAMMPS input files in the same directory as the cif file .
 Currently only `P1` symmetry is accepted.
 An example cif file can be found in `thermof/sample/MOF5.cif`.

 Using the `--help` flag more information about the CLI (such as selecting force field, cell size) can be obtained: